 10 Essential Steps to Renovating Your Condo in Vancouver BC: A Guide by Priority One Flooring

-Quick Answer: For condo renovation cost in Vancouver, realistic 2026 planning ranges are often $18,000–$35,000 for condo bathrooms, $18,000–$55,000 for condo kitchens, and roughly $50,000–$150,000+ for full condo renovations.
-Final pricing depends on scope, finish level, and building constraints such as strata approvals, work hours, elevator bookings, protection requirements, acoustic flooring rules, and limits around plumbing or electrical changes.
+Quick Answer: For condo renovation planning in Vancouver, realistic 2026 budgeting often includes $18,000–$35,000 for condo bathroom projects, $18,000–$55,000 for condo kitchen projects, and roughly $50,000–$150,000+ for broader condo updates.
+Final pricing depends on scope, finish level, strata approvals, acoustic flooring rules, work hours, elevator bookings, protection requirements, and limits around plumbing, electrical, or layout changes.

-The cost of a condo renovation in Vancouver depends on renovation scope, strata rules, and building logistics such as access, elevator bookings, floor and wall protection, service shutdown coordination, and the amount of plumbing or electrical work.
+The cost of a condo renovation in Vancouver depends on scope, strata rules, and building logistics such as access, elevator bookings, floor and wall protection, service shutdown coordination, acoustic flooring requirements, and the amount of plumbing or electrical work involved.
 Use these ranges to budget realistically before you submit to strata.

-Cost per square foot (planning guidance): Many full condo renovations in Vancouver often pencil out to roughly $75–$200+ per sq ft depending on scope, finishes, and building constraints.
-Premium/luxury scopes can reach $200–$300+ per sq ft.
-Smaller condos can look “more expensive per sq ft” because kitchens and bathrooms concentrate waterproofing, cabinetry, and trade work into fewer square feet.
+Cost per square foot planning guidance: Many full condo updates in Vancouver often pencil out to roughly $75–$200+ per sq ft depending on scope, finishes, and building constraints.
+Premium or luxury scopes can reach $200–$300+ per sq ft.
+Smaller condos can look more expensive per square foot because kitchens and bathrooms concentrate waterproofing, cabinetry, flooring, tile, and trade work into fewer square feet.

 Cost Area Typical Share of Budget What Drives It

-Kitchen 25% – 45% Cabinet scope, countertop tier, appliance integration, electrical scope, layout changes.
+Kitchen 25% – 45% Cabinet scope, countertop tier, appliance integration, backsplash, electrical scope, and layout changes.

-Bathroom 15% – 30% Waterproofing, tile labour, shower details, ventilation upgrades, fixture tier.
+Bathroom 15% – 30% Waterproofing-related prep, tile labour, shower details, ventilation upgrades, vanity tops, and fixture tier.

-Flooring + acoustic underlay 10% – 25% Strata acoustic requirements, slab prep/leveling, transitions, material selection.
+Flooring + Acoustic Underlay 10% – 25% Strata acoustic requirements, slab prep, leveling, grinding, transitions, and material selection.

-Protection + logistics 5% – 12% Elevator bookings, common-area protection, staged deliveries, debris removal rules.
+Protection + Logistics 5% – 12% Elevator bookings, common-area protection, staged deliveries, debris removal rules, and work-hour restrictions.

-Many condo bathroom renovations in Vancouver land around $18,000 – $35,000 for a standard full renovation.
-Premium showers, higher tile coverage, custom glass, and fixture upgrades can push beyond that.
+Many condo bathroom projects in Vancouver land around $18,000–$35,000 for a standard full bathroom scope.
+Premium showers, higher tile coverage, custom glass, wall tile, vanity tops, and fixture upgrades can push beyond that.

 See detailed ranges: Bathroom Renovation Cost Vancouver.

-Condo kitchen renovations often range from $18,000 – $55,000 depending on whether you’re doing a lighter refresh, a full cabinet replacement, or more involved electrical and appliance integration work.
-Layout changes tend to create the biggest jump.
+Condo kitchen projects often range from $18,000–$55,000 depending on whether you’re doing a lighter refresh, a full cabinet replacement, new backsplash tile, countertops, flooring, or more involved electrical and appliance integration work.

-Compare scenarios: Kitchen Remodel Cost Vancouver.
+Compare scenarios: Kitchen Remodel Cost Vancouver BC.
 For measuring, seams, and install quality, see Granite & Quartz Countertops Vancouver.

-A full condo renovation in Vancouver commonly ranges from $50,000 – $150,000+ when the scope includes kitchens, bathrooms, flooring, paint, lighting, and finishing upgrades.
+A broader condo update in Vancouver commonly ranges from $50,000–$150,000+ when the scope includes kitchens, bathrooms, flooring, paint, lighting, countertops, backsplash, and finishing upgrades.
 Smaller cosmetic scopes can be lower, while larger condos, broader layout changes, and premium finishes can exceed these planning ranges.

 If your scope includes plumbing or electrical changes, review permit triggers on Kitchen Renovation Permits Vancouver and Bathroom Renovation Permits Vancouver.

-Budget tip: Condo budgets move fastest when layout changes, service relocations, and approval requirements are not clarified early.
-Locking scope before strata applications and ordering usually saves both time and money.
+Budget tip: Condo budgets move fastest when layout changes, service relocations, flooring approvals, and strata requirements are not clarified early.
+Locking the installation scope before strata applications and ordering usually saves both time and money.

 Strata Rules & Approvals for Condo Renovations in Vancouver

-Yes, you can renovate a condo in Vancouver — but most buildings require written strata approval before work begins.
-Every strata has its own bylaws and renovation policy package, so the approval process needs to be treated as part of the project plan.
+Yes, you can renovate a condo in Vancouver, but most buildings require written strata approval before work begins.
+Every strata has its own bylaws and renovation policy package, so the approval process should be treated as part of the project plan, especially when flooring, tile, plumbing, electrical, or shared building systems are involved.

 What Stratas Commonly Ask For